 Q. What is “Let’s Talk?”

 A. “Let’s Talk” is a program that provides easy access to informal confidential consultations with a counselor from Psychological Counseling Services.
-The counselor holds walk-in hours in Paresky on Tuesday, Wednesday and Thursday afternoons from 3 p.m. to 5 p.m.
+The counselor holds walk-in hours in Paresky on Monday and Tuesday afternoons from 2 p.m. to 4 p.m. and Wednesday and Friday afternoons from 3 p.m. to 5 p.m.
 No appointment is necessary.

 Q. What happens at a visit to “Let’s Talk”?